 The time has now come where the province is in desperate need of facilities that cater for all species; hence the vision has expanded the education and rehabilitation facility to encompass all species of wildlife.

 The Dullstroom Bird of Prey Centre is managed by the Wildlifesos Trust (IT000101/2015(M/N)) and incorporates Second Chance Wildlife Rehabilitation Centre.
-We are a non-profit organisation (169-719 NPO) and receive no subsidies for the government.
+We are a non-profit organisation (169-719 NPO) (930053148 PBO) and receive no subsidies from the government.
 We rely solely on the generosity of the public and corporate communities to ensure we achieve our goals and remain sustainable.

-The entities work independently from, but under the close guidance, supervision and permitting of the Mpumalanga Parks and Tourism Agency.
-This dictates a standard of professionalism, ethics and accountability to the Province we service and the public we are supported by.
-We are duly permitted as a wildlife educational centre (MP/EDU/90001) and a wildlife rehabilitation centre (MPB/R/0019).
+The entities work independently from, but under the close guidance, supervision and permission of the Mpumalanga Parks and Tourism Agency.
+This dictates a standard of professionalism, ethics and accountability to the Province we service and the public who support us.
+Having permits for wildlife educational centre (MP/EDU/90001) and a wildlife rehabilitation centre (MPB/R/0019).

 To rescue, raise, rehabilitate and release indigenous wildlife back into a natural habitat, whilst maintaining the highest ethical standards, and furthering conservation by playing a role in education of wildlife professionals, volunteers, learners and members of the public.